-Today you’ll start off with a visit to the eerily beautiful ruins of Bhangarh town (around 4 hours from Agra), surrounded by much legend and believed by locals to be haunted.
+Start the day with an early visit to the eerily beautiful ruins of Bhangarh town, surrounded by much legend and believed by locals to be haunted.
 If you wish, have a private sunrise meditation or yoga session in this ethereal setting.
 You’ll also visit the intricately adorned Neelkanth Hindu Temple and embark upon a Mansarover Lake cruise in a traditional shikara boat.
 Retreat to the walled oasis resort and lounge by your private pool or indulge in an Ayurvedic spa treatment.
 For a unique experience, participate in a fire meditation ceremony led by Amanbagh's in-house guru.

 Located near the heart of Chanakyapuri, the city’s diplomatic enclave, the Leela Palace New Delhi is a five-star luxury hotel in the Indian capital.
 Its 260 rooms and suites combine traditional Indian opulence with sleek contemporary decor and amenities in typical Leela luxury.
 Dining options include the striking glass-house Qube,offering an eclectic global menu and show kitchens, overlooking the Leela’s gardens; Jamavar for traditional Rajasthani and north Indian cuisine; and new outposts of the acclaimed restaurants Le Cirque (French and Italian) and Megu (Japanese).
 The Library, meanwhile, is a sophisticated retreat for cocktails, fine whiskeys, cigars, and a collection of first-edition books.
 The ESPA spa offers a range of Western, Oriental and Ayurvedic-influenced health and beauty treatments, as well as a café, a state-of-the-art fitness studio, relaxation lounge, finishing studio, roof terrace, and sauna, steam and drench rooms.
 The Leela is approximately a 30-minute drive from Indira Gandhi International airport (DEL).